apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container.md

 * [GlassFish](http://glassfish.java.net/)
 * [WebSphere](http://www.ibm.com/software/websphere/)

+Remember that an external container's configuration is **NEVER** automated by CAS in any way which means you are responsible for upgrades, maintenance and all other manners of configuration such as logging, SSL, etc. CAS does not provide official support and troubleshooting guidelines, etc for an external container's configuration or issues.
 Refer to the servlet container's own documentation for more info.

 ### Apache Tomcat